I think it’s safe to say that mistakes in the garden happen to even the most seasoned growers among us. We think we know better, right?

 Whether you’re new at this or you’ve already got it down, we can all use a little reminder as a new season of growing gets underway!

-Not planning ahead when it comes to layout and design.
-After a year or so of successfully growing a few dozen varieties of vegetables, I felt confident that I could take on much more… perhaps too confident.
+In the beginning—after a year or so of successfully growing a few dozen varieties of vegetables—I felt confident that I could take on much more… perhaps too confident.
 But more vegetables meant I needed more space, so I recruited my husband to build a few new beds in the garden to house the hundreds of seedlings I’d started.

 The problem was that even with a quarter-acre property, we were still somewhat limited on space because of our terraced hill.
 So, we installed beds in any available nook we had and that spring, the plants seemed happy in their new home.